factcheckerr/ShallKnow/README.md

 ### Calling the Triple Extraction API

-To extract triples from a **folder of preprocessed articles** (output from the Main Extraction step), use:
+To extract triples from a **folder of preprocessed articles** (output from the Entity-Centric Paragraph Simplification step), use:

 ```bash
 curl --location --request POST 'http://localhost:5000/dextract' \